sfox33/ITCS-6160-ACME-Bus-Rides/README.md

   ```
 ## Future Work and Goals

-  Do to other classes and a lack or time, I was not able to implement everything I wanted.
+  Due to other classes and a lack of time, I was not able to implement everything I wanted.
 If I continued with this project, I
   would have liked to include user roles so that bus drivers could also log in to the website.
 They would be able to see a history
   of all rides they have been assigned as well as future ones.